Homogeneous quandles with abelian inner automorphism groups: Classification for small orders

 \section{Classification for small orders}

-In this section, we classify the homogeneous quandles with commutative inner automorphism groups for small orders.
-Throughout this section, we suppose that $Q$ is homogeneous, $\Inn(Q)$ is commutative, and $|Q| = n$ is finite.
+In this section, we classify homogeneous quandles with abelian inner automorphism groups for small orders.
+Throughout this section, we suppose that $Q$ is homogeneous, $\Inn(Q)$ is abelian, and $|Q| = n$ is finite.
 Also, we identify $X$ with $Q/\Inn(Q)$.
 The cardinality $|Q|$ is decomposed as $n=|X| \cdot |A|$.

-In the following table, the top row is the order $n$, and the bottom row is the number of isomorphism classes of homogeneous quandles of order $n$ with abelian inner automorphism groups.
+In the following Table \ref{table}, the top row is the order $n$, and the bottom row is the number of isomorphism classes of homogeneous quandles of order $n$ with abelian inner automorphism groups.